 - 1. What are the physical and human processes and factors that shape our world at local, national and global scales? - 2.
-What are the opportunities and challenges facing people as a result of these processes? - 3.
+What are the opportunities and challenges facing people because of these processes? - 3.
 What are the strategies to cope with these challenges? - 4.
 How can we investigate places geographically?